artnak/artur.zek/content/projects/fake-good-news-s01e02.md

 {{ spacer }}

-# Trademark registration
+# Trademark registration by the company that stole my idea

-## BY THE COMPANY THAT STOLE MY IDEA

 {{ spacer }}